TheAmazingLooser/PixInsight_TypeScript_Definitions/README.md

 # PixInsight TypeScript Definitions
-This repository provides you with an easy way to code scripts for PixInsight.
+This repository provides TypeScript definitions to be able to code scripts for PixInsight.
-PixInsight is a Software-Program used for editing and processing astrophotography images.
+PixInsight is a software program for editing and processing astrophotographic images.
-It does provide a small JavaScript-Runtime to automate certain processes.
-But this JavaScript Runtime lacks documentation.
+It provides a small JavaScript runtime to automate certain processes.
+However, this JavaScript runtime lacks documentation.
-The only real way of getting PJSR (PixInsight JavaScript Runtime) information is via the ObjectExplorer in PixInsight.
+The only real way to get information about the PJSR (PixInsight JavaScript Runtime) is through the ObjectExplorer in PixInsight.
-This tool just gives an overview of what types are defined in the PJSR and what their Methods,... are.
+This tool only gives an overview of what types are defined in the PJSR and what their methods,... are.

-## Known Bugs
+## Known bugs
-- The parser does not correctly translates functions which do have a non-optional parameter following a optional one.
+- The parser does not correctly translate functions which have a non-optional parameter after an optional one.
-  The resulting funcions will have only optional ones (even tho this is per definition wrong).
+  The resulting functions will have only optional ones (even though this is wrong by definition).

-- There are not constantces.
+- There are no constants.
-  PI uses a unique `#import`-system which is not represented in the default ES5-Standard and not reproduceable in TS.
+  PI uses a unique `#import`-system which is not represented in the standard ES5 and cannot be reproduced in TypeScript.
-  This leads to the need of declaring constances in TypeScript, which are currently missing as a whole!
+  This leads to the need to declare constants in TypeScript, which is currently missing altogether!

 # FAQ
-## How are the definitions generated?
+## How are definitions generated?
-If you look at a definition-file, it seems obvious, that they have to be generated.
-And guess what,...
+When you look at a definition file, it seems obvious that they are generated.
+And guess what...
 They are!
-To generate those following things need to be done:
+To generate them, the following things are needed

-1) Dump the whole PJSR (this is pretty easy since PI provides you an class to do all this work for you.
+1) Dump the whole PJSR (this is quite easy, since PI provides you with a class that does all this work for you.
 The `TypeDescription`.
-2) Convert the dumped data to the _.d.ts_ files.
+2) Convert the dumped data into _.d.ts_ files.

-This all might sound easy in theory, but it does get quite complicated once you get started with it.
+This all sounds simple in theory, but it gets quite complicated once you start doing it.
-The main complication here is, that the methods are just strings representing the function signature.
-(And BOY, they look uniform but they're not!)
+The main complication here is that the methods are just strings representing the function signature.
+(And BOY, they look uniform, but they're not!)

-If you want to get the same base-data I got: Here is the JavaScript (run it directly in PI) which I'm using to dump the PJSR into a JSON-File:
+If you want to get the same basic data I have: Here's the JavaScript (run directly in PI) I use to dump the PJSR into a JSON file:
 ```js
 var a = {};